 People who are driven to take control of their own learning and development and constantly improve themselves are the ones who are going to thrive in the future and drive business growth.
-Therefore, having a signal up front that you promote a culture of mentoring will naturally attract those who are self starters.
+Therefore, having a signal upfront that you promote a culture of mentoring will naturally attract those who are self-starters.

 Start onboarding, before day one

 While mentoring can help attract talent, it’s also proven to improve retention.
 With over 50% of senior hires leaving a job within 18 months, it’s clear there is an opportunity to influence and improve retention rates.
 But it needs to start immediately after an offer has been accepted.
-According to Aberdeen, “best-in-class” companies are 53 percent more likely to begin the onboarding process before day one.
+According to Aberdeen, “best-in-class” companies are 53% more likely to begin the onboarding process before day one.
 But practically, how do you actually go about doing this?

-The buddy program for new graduates has long been a staple offering of many of the large global consulting firms.
+The buddy program for new graduates has long been a staple offering of many large global consulting firms.
 However, it’s never really been extended beyond that to become an offering for all new employees.